3mdeb/news-and-ideas/_posts/2018-01-23-flashing-emmc-on-hummingboard-edge-using-fastboot.md

 * Partitions size may be grater than possible buffer size.

-### Image splitting
+### Image splitting and flashing

 The other idea is to split whole image file into data chunks of size not grater than the fastboot buffer size.
 This way we can keep all the image layout information exclusively in the build system.
-Computing offset of the next image chunk is easy.

-An example of flashing first 512 MB data chunk of an image:

-* create first chunk:
+We can use `split` tool for this:

   ```
-  gzip -cdk core-image-minimal.wic.gz | dd of=512-tmp-chunk.img bs=16 count=32
+  split -b 512M -d core-image-minimal.wic image_split_dir/image.
   ```

-* flash:
+In this case, size of core-image-minimal.wic is about 620M, so there will be two chunks only: `image.00` and `image.01`

+- flash first chunk:

   ```
-  fastboot flash 0x0 512-tmp-chunk.img
+  fastboot flash 0x0 image.00
   ```

 target output: